LouFoster/Module-15-Challeng/README.md

 **#Files/Data
 **Use the following link to download the Challenge starter code.
 Download the NYC CitiBike starter code.

-  •	For this challenge, we'll use data from the Citi Bike program in New York City.
-The data you'll download will be contained in a flat file, a CSV.

-  •	Go to the Citi Bike System Data page Links to an external site..
-In the "Citi Bike Trip Histories" section, click the link that says "downloadable files of Citi Bike trip data."

 **### Instructions
 **
-# Deliverable 1: Change Trip Duration to a Datetime Format (20 points)

-  •	Using Python and Pandas functions, you’ll convert the "tripduration" column from an integer to a datetime datatype to get the time in hours, minutes, and seconds (00:00:00).
-After you convert the "tripduration" column to a datetime dataytpe, you’ll export the DataFrame as a CSV file to use for the trip analysis in Deliverable 2.

-  •	Follow the instructions below to complete Deliverable 1.

-  1. Download the NYC_CitiBike_Challenge_starter_code.ipynb file into your bikesharing folder, and rename it NYC_Citibike_Challenge.ipynb.

-## Module 15 Challenge

-# Overview:

-As the assigned Data Analyst, for this project, I will work with data visualization software called Tableau to present a business proposal for a bike-sharing company.
-In addition, for this analysis, as the assigned Data Analyst, I will use Pandas to change the "tripduration" column from an integer to a datetime datatype.
-Lastly, I will add these new visualizations to the two created (in this module) for my final presentation and analysis to pitch to investors.

-**##Purpose
-**
-Using  the converted datatype, I will create a set of visualizations to:

-  •	Show the length of time that bikes are checked out for all riders and genders

-  •	Show the number of bike trips for all riders and genders for each hour of each day of the week

-  •	Show the number of bike trips for each type of user and gender for each day of the week.

-By the end of this module, I will be able to:
-  •	Import data into Tableau.

-  •	Create and style worksheets, dashboards, and stories in Tableau.

-  •	Use Tableau worksheets to display data in a professional way.

-  •	Portray data accurately using Tableau dashboards.

-**##Deliverables
-**
-  •	Deliverable 1: Change Trip Duration to a Datetime Format

-  •	Deliverable 2: Create Visualizations for the Trip Analysis

-  •	Deliverable 3: Create a Story and Report for the Final Presentation

-**#Files/Data
-**Use the following link to download the Challenge starter code.
-Download the NYC CitiBike starter code.

-•	For this challenge, we'll use data from the Citi Bike program in New York City.
-The data you'll download will be contained in a flat file, a CSV.

-•	Go to the Citi Bike System Data page Links to an external site..
-In the "Citi Bike Trip Histories" section, click the link that says "downloadable files of Citi Bike trip data."

 ### Instructions

 # Deliverable 1: Change Trip Duration to a Datetime Format (20 points)